shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/07-secret-manager/openbao.md

            property: my-secret-key
 ```

-For an example Helm chart that uses ExternalSecrets, see **[TODO: Add link to external-secret-helm]**.
+For an example Helm chart that uses ExternalSecrets, see [external-secret-helm](https://github.com/NCAR/cirrus-helm-examples/tree/main/external-secret-helm).